GeethaViharika/GeethaViharika.github.io/README.txt

 Note
 ====
 Theme Information
-Neu Proflie, is created to suit a profissional Webdesigner, Web UI Developer, UX/UI Developer, Programmer's portfolio.
-This is a clean responsive web design template you can use for personal portfolio’s websites to show case your work and resume and more.
+Geetha Proflie, is created to suit a profissional Webdesigner, Web UI Developer, UX/UI Developer, Programmer's portfolio.
+This is a clean responsive web design template you can use for personal portfolioâ€™s websites to show case your work and resume and more.
 This template is built on Bootstrap framework which give flexibilty to customeise the theme easly as per the user requirements.
 All latest technology HTML5 CSS3, jQuery and bootstrap.

 Key features
 Twitter Bootstrap 3.1.1